 Updated

-A Camp Lejeune lawsuit is a claim against the United States government for causing cancer and other illnesses in people exposed to the contaminated drinking water at the North Carolina Marine base and training facility.
+A Camp Lejeune lawsuit is a claim against the U.S. government for causing cancer and other sicknesses in people exposed to contaminated drinking water at the North Carolina Marine base and training facility.

 To qualify for a lawsuit, you must have had 30 days or more of residence, work, or exposure to Camp Lejeune water between August 1, 1953, and December 31, 1987.
 (This exposure could have been while you were in-utero.)
-And you must have developed one of the following diseases or health conditions:
+In addition, you must have been diagnosed with one of the following diseases or health conditions:

 - Aplastic Anemia